trek-view/basecamp/_posts/2021-07-16-migrating-from-mapillary-api-v3-to-v4.md

 published: true
 ---

-**Updating Map the Paths to support the new version of the Mapillary API.**
+**The Mapillary v3 API is being shutdown on August 18.
+Here's a summary of the updates we're making to Map the Paths to support the changes.**

 [Since Facebook's acquisition of Mapillary last year](https://blog.mapillary.com/news/2020/06/18/Mapillary-joins-Facebook.html) the Facebook team have been making some fairly significant changes to the backend infrastructure of the platform and how they expose it.